WIN Television: Programming

 WIN Television carries the programming of all three commercial television stations in Australia.
-It is a sole affiliate of the Nine Network in all broadcast areas, but it is also an affiliate of the Seven Network in Griffith, New South Wales, and eastern South Australia and is an affiliate of Network 10 in Griffith and eastern South Australia as well as an affiliate of Network 10 as a joint-venture station in Mildura and regional Western Australia.
+It is a sole affiliate of the Nine Network in all broadcast areas, but it is also an affiliate of the Seven Network in Griffith, New South Wales, and eastern South Australia and is an affiliate of Network 10 in Griffith and eastern South Australia as well as an affiliate of Network 10 as a joint-venture station in Tasmania and regional Western Australia.
 WIN Television has always produced regional programming, including the flagship local news service WIN News, that supplements programmes sourced from affiliates.

 Since its inception, the network has produced and broadcast notable programmes, including Sportsview and Sportsworld, a review of international, national, and local sporting events.
 From the first week of transmissions, the children's television series The Channel 4 Club was produced, with the children's television programme Stopwatch beginning in 1979.
 The English-language educational programme You Say the Word began in 1971, catering to non-English-speaking immigrants.
 The long-running entertainment programme Variety Italian Style premiered in 1974, with Malcom Elliott initially hosting the short-lived Tonight Show in 1981 before being replaced by John Tingle a year later.
 To commemorate WIN Television's 21st year of broadcasting, a one-and-a-half-hour retrospective montage special was produced in 1983.
 WIN Television also co-produced the telemovie Last Chance in 1986 with a Canadian television production company.
 Spanning close to a decade, the children's television series Goodsports was produced by WIN Television from 1991 to 2000.

 WIN Television's current Australian programming productions consist of television shows including Fishing Australia and Alive and Cooking.
 On 17 May 2007, WIN Television announced a new midday programme called Susie; however, this was subsequently moved to a morning timeslot.
 It lasted until 2009.
-WIN Television also broadcasts a range of exclusive overseas and domestically sourced programming, including The Ellen DeGeneres Show and Alive and Cooking; however, since 2021, WIN has broadcast a direct feed from Nine, excluding WIN News.

-The only local programming broadcast by the WIN Network as of 2023 consists of half-hour local WIN News bulletins for its Nine stations in Regional Queensland, Southern New South Wales, Griffith, Regional Victoria, and Tasmania.
+Since 2021, most of WIN's programming has been in pattern with Nine's national schedule, with local programming limited to half-hour WIN News bulletins for its Nine stations in Regional Queensland, the ACT, Southern New South Wales, Griffith, Regional Victoria, and Tasmania.